ordxfun/wallet-connect/README.md

 <p align="center">
-      <h1 align="center">Sats-Wagmi</h1>
+      <h1 align="center">Wallet-Connect</h1>
 </p>
 </br>

-sats-wagmi is a library with a handful of BTC wallet connectors, leaving aside the need of the developer to integrate each one individually.
+Wallet-Connect is a library with a handful of BTC wallet connectors, leaving aside the need of the developer to integrate each one individually.
 The library also exports useful React hooks that mimic the standard followed in the original EVM wagmi library.

+This project is inspired by and builds upon the excellent work done in [sats-wagmi](https://github.com/bob-collective/sats-wagmi) by the Bob Collective team.

 The package is still in an infancy state, but feel free to recommend any adjustments that you see fit.